 If you dream of building your custom Montana home or are ready to invest in land close to Downtown Bozeman, now is the time to make an appointment to tour Homestead!
-Only 9 choice home sites, with lot sizes varying from 12.5 to 20 acres, comprise Phase One of Homestead, with one of these lots sold.
+Only 17 home sites over 320 acres with lots varying from 4.6 to 53 acres comprise The Homestead., with one of these lots sold.

 Conveniently located on a bench to the West of the base of the Bridger Mountains, and literally within minutes of historic downtown Bozeman, Homestead offers a rare opportunity for the discerning buyer to “Have It All.”
 It is a quick drive to the Bozeman Yellowstone International Airport, world-class skiing, blue ribbon fishing, schools, big box shopping and boutique strolling, hiking trails, and much more.
 Owners at Homestead will enjoy how close they are to all the amenities of a thriving college town while being minutes from multiple trails leading into the heart of forested mountains.